timzifer/quarc/drivers/modbus/README.md

 }
 ```

-The JSON within `driver.settings` is decoded by `resolveReadGroup`, letting you override the protocol function, start address, and length without duplicating the full Quarc config.
+The JSON within `driver.settings` is decoded by `resolveReadGroup`, which now resolves the Modbus function, start address, and length exclusively from this block.
+Legacy `function`/`start`/`length` fields on the read group are ignored after emitting a migration warning.
 Signal-level options include:

 - `offset` – word or bit offset (depending on function type).
 - `bit` – optional bit selection for register-based booleans.